-The Cardinals' offense has broken down, mostly through injuries, but also through continuing shaky quarterback play.
-Their defense, although still capable, has in recent weeks given up 253 yards to Miami Dolphins receiver Brian Hartline, 165 yards rushing to Buffalo, 153 yards to Minnesota Vikings running back Adrian Peterson and, now, the all-time single-game record for completion percentage to Smith.
+The Cardinals offense has broken down mostly through injuries, but also to continuing shaky quarterback play.
+Their defense, though still capable, has in recent weeks given up 253 yards to Miami Dolphins receiver Brian Hartline, 165 yards rushing to Buffalo, 153 yards to Minnesota Vikings running back Adrian Peterson and, now, the all-time single-game record for completion percentage to Smith.

 The 49ers are trending in the other direction.
 They're so much better along their offensive line with Alex Boone at right guard and Anthony Davis turning into a dominant force at right tackle.
 They go four deep at running back with Gore, Kendall Hunter, Brandon Jacobs and rookie LaMichael James.
 And in case you missed the 49ers' 45-3 destruction of Buffalo a few weeks ago, these 49ers have talent at wide receiver, too.